-(< & xs) Check if xs is in numerically ascending order.
+(< & xs) Check if xs is in ascending order.
 Returns a boolean.

-(> & xs) Check if xs is in numerically descending order.
+(> & xs) Check if xs is in descending order.
 Returns a boolean.

 (abstract? x) Check if x is an abstract type.

-(all pred xs) Returns true if all xs are truthy, otherwise the first false or nil value.
+(all pred xs) Returns true if all xs are truthy, otherwise the resulty of first falsey predicate value, (pred x).

 (all-bindings &opt env) Get all symbols available in an enviroment.
 Defaults to the current fiber's environment.